cursedlifeblessedlife/throwaway/README.md

 # throwaway
-A Repository filled with Throwaway Projects over the years.
+A Repository filled with an amalgam of Deprecated Throwaway Projects over the years.